 Double Eyelid Surgery – What’s Driving This Toronto Trend?

-Dr. Cory Torgerson’s clientele is comprised of just about every ethnicity, so it’s no wonder that in this multicultural city, Dr. Torgerson is pleased to treat a high number of clients seeking this form of blepharoplasty.
+Dr. Cory Torgerson’s clientele is comprised of just about every ethnicity, so it’s no wonder that in this multicultural city, he treats a high number of clients seeking this form of blepharoplasty.
 This cosmetic surgery procedure addresses the upper eyelids.
 Through a relatively straightforward process, a person’s appearance can be dramatically enhanced.
 How so?

 Double Eyelid Surgery Toronto